fission-codes/heroku-ipfs-ghost/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-## Ghost v2.x
+## Ghost v3.x

 This has been forked from the [Ghost 1.x on Heroku by cobyism](https://github.com/cobyism/ghost-on-heroku).
-The **Deploy button** should "just work" -- you'll need to add S3 credentials after the fact if you want file uploads to work.
+The **Deploy button** should "just work"!

-- Edited the `package.json` to include the newest 2.x Ghost release and the newest Casper and S3 adapter modules
+- Edited the `package.json` to include the newest 3.x Ghost release and the newest Casper and our very own [IPFS storage adapter](https://github.com/fission-suite/ghost-storage-adapter-ipfs)
 - Removed `package-lock.json` so that newest packages are used automatically

 ### Things you should know